-Chancellor’s Club Scholarships are prestigious renewable awards offered to students applying to the University of Calgary on the basis of their high school grades and who are entering the first year of an undergraduate degree program.
+Chancellor’s Club Scholarships are prestigious renewable awards offered to students applying to the University of Calgary on the basis of their high school grades and entering the first year of an undergraduate degree program in the Fall Term.

 - Value: $10,000.
 Renewable.

 - Eligibility: Open to Canadian citizens or Permanent Residents entering the first year in any undergraduate degree program in the Fall Term.

 - The scholarship average is based on the final grades of five Grade 11 courses (or the final grades of Grade 12 courses, if available).

 - Recipients of Chancellor's Club Scholarships are not eligible to receive an Admission Scholarship.

 - Application: Submit the High School Awards application, available November 1, through the MyUofC portal (https://my.ucalgary.ca).
 In submitting this application by the early deadline of December 15 of the year prior to entering the University, applicants are considered for all competitive high school awards including Chancellor's Club Scholarships, Seymour Schulich Academic Excellence Scholarships, Seymour Schulich Community Service/Entrepreneurial Awards and the Leader in Health Sciences Scholarships.

 REMINDER: As part of the process of applying for admission, the University of Calgary issues a UCID number to each prospective student.
 This UCID number (or student ID) is required to apply for student awards.
 Formal or early admission to the University of Calgary is not required before applying for awards.